klutzayyyy/Calbot/README.md

-A simple telegram bot that performs basic calulations.
+A simple telegram bot that performs basic calulations and returns the output.